Iteranya/anita-cms/README.md

 ## The AI Part

 Okay, look, listen, I hate AI slop as much as you do.
 But until the Hikarin Web Builder is finished, we have to do with what we got.
-It's either that, or code AlpineJS and Tailwind from scratch.
+Or if you're comfortable, you can code AlpineJS and Tailwind from scratch.

 #### Aina AI Page Builder
 <p align="center"><img src="https://raw.githubusercontent.com/iteranya/anita-cms/main/docs/aina-ai.png" alt="Aina AI" width="700"></p>